Pan (god): Parentage

-The parentage of Pan is unclear; generally he is the son of Hermes and a wood nymph, either Dryope or Penelope of Mantineia in Arcadia.
-In some early sources such as Pindar, his father is Apollo and mother Penelope.
+Numerous different parentages are given for Pan by different authors.
+According to the Homeric Hymn to Pan, he is the child of Hermes and an (unnamed) daughter of Dryops.
+Several authors state that Pan is the son of Hermes and "Penelope", apparently Penelope, the wife of Odysseus: according to Herodotus, this was the version which was believed by the Greeks, and later sources such as Cicero and Hyginus call Pan the son of Mercury and Penelope.
+In some early sources such as Pindar (c.
+518 – c.
+438 BC) and Hecataeus (c.
+550 – c.
+476 BC), he is called the child of Penelope by Apollo.
 Apollodorus records two distinct divinities named Pan; one who was the son of Hermes and Penelope, and the other who had Zeus and a nymph named Hybris for his parents, and was the mentor of Apollo.
 Pausanias records the story that Penelope had in fact been unfaithful to her husband, who banished her to Mantineia upon his return.
 Other sources (Duris of Samos; the Vergilian commentator Servius) report that Penelope slept with all 108 suitors in Odysseus' absence, and gave birth to Pan as a result.
-According to Robert Graves, his mother was called Oeneis, a nymph who consorted with Hermes.

 This myth reflects the folk etymology that equates Pan's name (Πάν) with the Greek word for "all" (πᾶν).
+According to Smith's Dictionary of Greek and Roman Biography and Mythology, Apollodorus has his parents as Hermes and Oeneis, while scholia on Theocritus have Aether and Oeneis.